fab13n/lamtez/README.md

 * actual function closures (NOT YET IMPLEMENTED): a function can use variables declared outside of it.

-* type inference: as many ML dialects, lamtez uses a variant of the W algorithm to deduce types with very little user annotations.
+* type inference: as most ML dialects, lamtez uses a variant of the W algorithm to guess types with very little user annotations.
 However, contrary to ML, it expects the final contract not to be polymorphic, as Michelson doesn't support it.
 So you might get some "Add more type annotations" errors.
 Annotating function parameters is sufficient, although often not necessary, to ensure a monomorphic contract type.
   (inner polymorphic functions are technically possible, but NOT YET IMPLEMENTED)

 * storage management: instead of manually managing the storage, variables